-U.S. offering International shares

-offering shares

-Total Shares to be held by FMC Corporation shares

-after the offering shares

-Shares outstanding after the offering shares

-Use of proceeds We estimate that our net proceeds from this offering without the exercise of the over- allotment option will be approximately \$ million.
-We intend to use these net proceeds to pay off amounts outstanding under a \$200 million

-pay off amounts outstanding under a \$200 million 180-day revolving credit facility and a portion of the borrowings under one or more revolving credit facilities, all of which we will assume from FMC Corporation in connection with this offering.
+U.S. offering.....
+8,840,000 shares International 2,210,000 shares offering.....
+Total.....
+11,050,000 shares Shares to be held by FMC Corporation after the offering.....
+53,505,000 shares Shares outstanding after the offering.....
+65,000,000 shares Use of proceeds.....
+We estimate that our net proceeds from this offering without the exercise of the overallotment option will be approximately \$205.0 million.
+We intend to use these estimated net proceeds to pay off all borrowings outstanding under a \$200 million 180-day revolving credit facility and a portion of the borrowings outstanding under the \$150 million 364-day revolving credit facility, both of which we will assume from FMC Corporation in connection with this offering.
 Our use of proceeds is more fully described under "Use of Proceeds."
 Risk factors......
 See "Risk Factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.